censorship-no/ceno-docs/user-manual/en/browser/testing.md

 ![Figure: Mechanisms used when testing distributed cache retrieval](images/sources-dcache.png)

-If it does not, and the second device shows an error page telling something like "Failed to retrieve the resource (after attempting all configured mechanisms)", it could be that the Wi-Fi network does not allow direct communication between devices connected to it.
-This happens in some public Wi-Fi networks, so try using a private one.

 ## Getting content from remote users

 We have done a small-scale test of the distributed cache.
 Let us now test how it works over the Internet.